-Sometimes, epic, legendary stories come from the filming of epic, legendary movies.
+On occasion, legendary stories come from the filming of epic movies.
 Take Titanic, for example.
-Given the fact that it's one of the highest-grossing, most critically acclaimed movies of all time, it's hardly surprising that there is an abundance of behind-the-scenes stories from Titanic.
-And many of these stories are dark or just downright weird.
+Given the fact it's one of the highest-grossing, most critically acclaimed films of all time, it's hardly surprising there is an abundance of behind-the-scenes stories from Titanic - many of these tales are dark or downright weird.

-Helmed by writer and director James Cameron, the pitch for Titanic was initially Romeo & Juliet set on a sinking ship.
-20th Century Fox was hesitant, but, eager to develop a working relationship with Cameron, they agreed to co-finance the film.
+Helmed by writer and director James Cameron, the pitch for Titanic was initially Romeo and Juliet set on a sinking ship.
+However, 20th Century Fox was hesitant yet eager to develop a working relationship with Cameron; they agreed to co-finance the film.
 Titanic started production in 1996 with a budget of $200 million.

-But all the studio support and seemingly endless cashflow couldn't prevent all sorts of crazy things happening behind the scenes, and the lore behind the filming of Titanic is almost as entertaining as the movie itself.
+All the studio support and seemingly endless cash flow couldn't prevent crazy things from occurring behind the scenes, and the lore behind the filming of Titanic is almost as entertaining as the movie itself.

 The chowder was unbelievable.
 People were going back for second bowls.
 I really thought about going back because it was so good.
 And I think that was part of the problem: people ate a lot more than usual because it was so delicious.

-All right, all right, all right: yes, the world might have had a very different Jack Dawson.
-In 2017, Kate Winslet revealed that Matthew McConaughey was the studio's first choice for the role of Jack.
+All right, all right, all right: yes, the world might have had a dramatically different Jack Dawson.
+In 2017, Kate Winslet revealed how Matthew McConaughey was the studio's first choice for the role of Jack.
 She told Stephen Colbert:

 I auditioned with Matthew, isn’t that weird?
 Never said that in public before.
 I auditioned with Matthew, which was completely fantastic.
 It just wouldn’t have been the whole "Jack and Rose, Kate and Leo" thing.